Hannelie Coetzee. Langur Sculptures

 Elsa and I didn’t work with a particular will, but we try to work with devotion.
 We tried to listen— to the temples, the jungle, the school— with different instruments: a microphone, camera and a duduk (Armenian flute).

 Vahan Soghomonian and Elsa Kritkanjanapan.
 Multimedia artists.
-Lyon
+France

 Spacehouse is both a playground and a monastery.
 You have freedom, but it’s not a resort.
 You’re physically removed from the mundane.
 There’s a sanctity… But there’s the opportunity to interact with the other artists: to build, to paint, to make.
 We have fun, but it’s a ‘serious’ playground.